databricks/terraform-provider-databricks/website/content/Provider/_index.md

 #### `host`
 > This is the host of the Databricks workspace.
 This is will be a url that you use to login to your workspace.
-Alternatively you can provide this value as an environment variable `HOST`.
+Alternatively you can provide this value as an environment variable `DATABRICKS_HOST`.

 #### `token`:
 > This is the api token to authenticate into the workspace.
-Alternatively you can provide this value as an environment variable `TOKEN`.
+Alternatively you can provide this value as an environment variable `DATABRICKS_TOKEN`.

 #### `azure-auth`:
 > #### **Usage**